gregovin/Interesting-Java-Classes/README.md

 # Interesting-Java-Classes
-Chess is not up to date, check the Chess github
+Chess is not up to date, check the Chess github: https://github.com/gregovin/Chess